 The Premier doesn’t have foreign transaction fees, an important perk if you fly to any of the international destinations served by Southwest.

 If you only fly Southwest Airlines occasionally, you’re probably better off with a general purpose travel card that offers flexible rewards to use any way you’d like.
-Bankrate gave the Chase Sapphire Preferred and the Barclaycard Arrival Plus World Elite Mastercard high marks for their low annual fees, high earnings rate on travel and flexibility in redeeming rewards.
+We gave the Chase Sapphire Preferred and the Barclaycard Arrival Plus World Elite Mastercard high marks for their low annual fees, high earnings rate on travel and flexibility in redeeming rewards.
 They both have strong sign-up bonuses too.

 Who should get this card